What is Alprostadil?

 • spina bifida

-The most common side effect of Alprostadil is penile pain.
-This is most likely to be caused by the application rather than the side effects of the medicine itself.
+The most common side effect of alprostadil is penile pain.
+This is most likely to be caused by the application rather than the side effects of the medication itself.

 Other side effects include: